KRose77/24q1-team3/README.md

 Welcome to Food Differently, where we're revolutionizing the way you experience food delivery.
 More than just a platform for delicious meals, we're committed to nourishing communities and shaping the future of education and technology.
 With every order placed through our app, we donate 1% of sales to support computer science programming in educational settings.
 By empowering future generations with essential digital skills, we're not just delivering food; we're investing in the future.
 Join us in making a difference and experiencing food delivery differently.
 Together, let's savor great food and contribute to a brighter tomorrow, one byte at a time.

 ## A description of the app
+Food Differently is a food delivery application similiar to an uber eats or a doordash but sets itself apart throught its donation feature and goal to give back to local communities.